SunTwoShine/Zindi_Swahili_Audio_Classification/README.md

 | tisa |	nine |
 | kumi |	ten |

 A short introduction to the data is shown in the notebook "EDA.ipynb".
 'Model_torchaudio.ipynb' contains the pytorch model including preprocessing, training and testing the model.
 A pretrained resnet18 model is used.
 This model can be either trained with normal spectrograms or mel spectrograms as preprocessing.
-Preprocessing using the mel spectrogram scored 0.168465426 and reached **rank 16** of 40.
+Preprocessing using the mel spectrogram scored 0.168465426 (logloss) and reached **rank 16** of 40.